-All officers and employees in the classified service of the town as described in Section 2 below shall be appointed or promoted on the basis of merit and in conformity with recognized principles of public personnel administration.
+All officers and employees in the classified service of the town as described in Section 2-7.2 of this Charterbelow -shall be appointed or promoted on the basis of merit and in conformity with recognized principles of public personnel administration.
 The merit system shall be administered under the supervision of the Mayor by the Director of Human Resources.
 Until personnel policies have been adopted under this Chapter the ordinances presently in effect shall be operative.